 Meet Nicole Cobb

-Division: Guidance and Career Development Division
+Division: Counseling and Career Development Division

 Occupation: Executive Director of School Counseling, Metro Nashville Public Schools